SonarSource/sonar-scanner-msbuild/Tests/SonarScanner.MSBuild.TFS.Test/Resources/Readme.md

 }
 ```

-The coverage file was created by calling `dotnet test --collect "Code Coverage"` in the sln directory.
+The binary coverage file was created by calling `dotnet test --collect "Code Coverage"` in the sln directory.